engineer-boys/espert-sandbox/README.md

 ```
 python3 scripts/code-format.py
 ```
-By default it runs in src directory.
+By default it runs on project main directory.
 You can change the directory by adding -p flag.\
 To fix coding style errors inplace add -i flag.